 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact your nearest
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest

-Ensure your passport is valid for at least six months from the date you intend to return to Australia and has at least two blank pages.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia and has at least two blank pages.

 Safety and security

-There were two terrorist shooting incidents in Copenhagen in February 2015.
+There were two terrorist shooting incidents in Copenhagen in 2015.
 In recent years, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
+Security measures have been enhanced since the 13 November 2015 attacks in Paris.
 Terrorists are likely to continue planning attacks targeting Denmark.

 Terrorist attacks have occurred in a number of European cities, including Brussels, Paris, Oslo, Moscow and Volgograd.
-Targets have included public transport and transport hubs, places of worship, sporting venues and places of mass gathering, including those frequented by foreigners.
-European security services have also disrupted a number of planned attacks.
-Security measures have increased since the 13 November 2015 attacks in Paris.
+Targets have included aviation, public transport and transport hubs, sporting venues and places of mass gathering, including those frequented by foreigners.
+In addition, a number of planned attacks have been disrupted by European security services in recent years, including in Denmark.

 Civil unrest and political tension

 Isolated incidents of civil disturbance have occurred, particularly in the tourist area of Christiania in Copenhagen.
 Though rare, demonstrations and large public gatherings can turn violent.